Sceriman family: Decline, inactivity and assessment

 The Sceriman headquarters continued to function until the late 1790s in Venice and Livorno.
 Subsequently, their business fortunes diminished.
 In the first few years after moving the headquarters to Venice, the office was often in contact with its branch in New Julfa, as the latter was an integral part of the family's ventures.

 Even though the Scerimans enjoyed success abroad, it came at a costly price.
 Their close alignment with the Catholics had alienated the family from the Armenian Church hierarchy at New Julfa.
 Catholic Armenians were considered outsiders by Gregorian Armenians, and were dubbed Frangs (i.e. "Franks").
 Continued spending on matters related to the Catholic faith raised doubts among Safavid officials about the loyalty of the Armenian Catholics in the empire.
 At the same time, the Gregorian Armenians lobbied inside and outside the court to incite measures against the Catholic Armenians.
 In 1694, when anti-Catholic sentiments in New Julfa were at a high point, fueled by Shah Sultan Husayn (r.
 1694–1722), the family received most of the impact.
 In 1698, burdened by fellow Armenians and increasing taxes, Khvajeh Gaspar and his family decided to settle in Venice.
 His older brother, Khvajeh Marcara, followed shortly after with his family.
 Nevertheless, the Scerimans maintained a continuous presence in their ancestral New Julfa, as other Sceriman branches continued to live there.
 The headquarters, however, were moved to Venice and Livorno, where several Sceriman members had settled.

 Even though the Scerimans are mostly known for their tight relations with the Safavids and later the Italian city-states and Austro-Hungary, they were also represented (especially through junior members), when needed, in Russia, India, the Netherlands, Burma, Spain, and Malacca.

-Sibouh Aslanian cites two reasons why maintaining the Julfa branch following the relocation was of extreme importance to the family.
+Sebouh Aslanian cites two reasons why maintaining the Julfa branch following the relocation was of extreme importance to the family.
 The first reason was that, traditionally, the most lucrative capital-generating markets for the family were in Southeastern Asia and India.
 Hence, a well-located regional office in New Julfa was pivotal in connecting the Mediterranean ventures of the family with those of the gem market around the Indian Ocean.
 The second reason was that, even though the Scerimans were eager to integrate and assimilate in Italy, they still were Julfan Armenians by origin, "at least as far as their trading habits were concerned".
 The Scerimans were a calculating and strategizing group of individuals, who not only thought about their future enterprises, but were equally concerned about their situation in foreign lands.
 Even though they travelled far and wide, they remained bound to their original home in New Julfa through "language, personal relationships, or otherwise".